 The only thing worse than being sacked on your son’s birthday is surely being sacked on your own birthday.

-It looked for a while like West Ham boss Slaven Bilic might have been about to suffer that fate last night, but Francis had his big day ruined while in charge of Crystal Palace.
+It looked for a while during his tenure at the London Stadium that West Ham boss Slaven Bilic might have been about to suffer that fate, but Francis had his big day ruined while in charge of Crystal Palace.

 Palace were promoted under Iain Dowie the following season, suggesting they were right to dismiss Francis (though they had to make do with a few months of Steve Kember in between).